 The international Genetically Engineered Machine (iGEM) organization is a highly accomplished synthetic biology competition aimed mostly towards undergraduates.
-It began in 2003 as a course at MIT and has since expanded to 313 teams registered worldwide for the 2017 competition
+It began in 2003 as a course at MIT and has since expanded to over 350 teams registered in recent years.

 Yes!
 Each year, the iGEM Jamboree is an international conference hosted in Boston, MA that brings together the brightest minds in the field of synthetic biology.
 It is the largest and one of the only synthetic biology competitions for high school, collegiate, and entrepreneurial teams. iGEM teams improve upon an existing project or develop a new one each year, projects pertaining to the development of synthetic biology systems for application in society.
 They analyze the project through their various subdivisions' outlooks, and come together at the end to present the project and have it evaluated at the iGEM Jamboree alongside international teams.

 What can I expect out of participating with iGEM McMaster (mGEM)?

 iGEM McMaster helps members gain knowledge and skills by participating in developing their synthetic biology project in multiple ways.
 Briefly, listed here are the subteams that members can join and pickings from the diverse array of tasks and projects that they do:

-Human Practices, wherein members learn how to reach out to and conduct interviews with experts in the community and Canada to learn about the ethics and policies surrounding the topic of the project, write discussion papers, and lead workshops in the GTHA region.
+Human Practices, wherein members learn how to reach out to and conduct interviews with experts in the community and Canada to learn about the ethics and policies surrounding the topic of the project, write discussion papers, and lead outreach efforts in the GTHA region.

 Altogether, iGEM helps students gain a depth of understanding in not just the fields of expertise of their own subteams, but also in the real world applications and potential impacts of scientific research through cross-collaboration experiences between the subteams and across different iGEM teams around the world.